 Cost of Child Care

 The cost of child care will vary, depending on the age of your child, the activities of the program, the education of the provider, and the physical location of the facility.
-To view a document outlining the average, you are encouraged to contact a resource specialist at Child Care Aware® of Northeast & North Central Kansas for detailed information regarding costs in your specific area by calling 1-877-678-2548 or by email.
-You may also view parent and community resource information, which does include the average child care cost for each county by clicking on the appropriate county below:
+To view a document outlining the average, you are encouraged to contact a Referral Counselor at Child Care Aware® of Eastern Kansas for detailed information regarding costs in your specific area by calling 785-357-5171 in Topeka (option 1), 1-877-678-2548 toll free (option 1), or by email.

 • Active Duty (Army, Marines Corps, Navy, and Air Force) military family.